 Questrade is an online broker that provides one of the best and convenient ways for Canadians to start investing.

 It offers both a managed and self-directed TFSA accounts.

 The managed accounts are offered through its Questwealth Portfolios that have an industry low management fee of just 0.25%.

 By answering a few questions, you will be matched with one of the 5 different managed portfolios (Aggressive, growth, balanced, income and conservative) depending on your risk appetite and investment time horizon.

 Use the link below to get the first $10,000 managed for free for the first year, or get $50 commission rebate for a self-directed account.

 WealthSimple is another well known robo-advisor in Canada.

 You can invest using its managed account offering, WealthSimple Invest for a management fee starting at 0.5%.

 And if you want to get your hands dirty, you can open a WealthSimple Trade account.

-Use this link to get $5 bonus when you open a WealthSimple Trade account.
+Use this link to get two free stocks when you open a WealthSimple Trade account.